nolanlawson/dotjs-2016/readme.md

 ???

-But what exactly does "move the web forward" mean?
 We hear this phrase bandied around a lot, but what direction is the web moving in?
 Why does it need to move at all?
 Why is Service Worker an important part of that?

 Well, to understand what "move the web forward" means, you need to take a look at where the web has been.
 I'm a firm